-This website is provided by the Federal Bureau of Investigation as a public service.
-All information the Bureau provides on this site that is not otherwise attributed is considered public information and may be distributed or copied, subject to Sections 701 and 709 of Title 18, United States Code, which prohibit the unauthorized use of the FBI seal or the use of the words “Federal Bureau of Investigation,” the initials “FBI,” or any colorable imitation of these words and initials “in a manner reasonably calculated to convey the impression that such [activity] . . . is approved, endorsed, or authorized by the Federal Bureau of Investigation.”
+This website and related subdomains are provided by the Federal Bureau of Investigation as a public service.
+All information the Bureau provides on these sites that is not otherwise attributed is considered public information and may be distributed or copied, subject to Sections 701 and 709 of Title 18, United States Code, which prohibit the unauthorized use of the FBI seal or the use of the words “Federal Bureau of Investigation,” the initials “FBI,” or any colorable imitation of these words and initials “in a manner reasonably calculated to convey the impression that such [activity] . . . is approved, endorsed, or authorized by the Federal Bureau of Investigation.”

-Here is how we handle information about your visit to our website:
+Here is how we handle information about your visit to our website and related subdomains:

 A. Information Collected and Stored Automatically

-- The Internet address of the website from which you linked directly to our site; and
+- The Internet address of the website from which you linked directly to our site

 This information is primarily collected for statistical analysis.
 This government computer system uses software programs to create summary statistics, which are used for such purposes as assessing what information is of most and least interest, determining technical design specifications, and identifying system performance or problem areas.
-In certain circumstances, however, such as in response to lawful law enforcement requests, we may take additional steps to identify you based on this information, and we may share this information, including your identity, with other government agencies.
+In certain circumstances, however, such as in response to lawful law enforcement requests or tips received from the public, we may take additional steps with the information collected, including steps to identify you based on this information, and we may share this information, including your identity, with other government agencies.

 B. If You Send Us Personal Information

-You do not have to provide any personal information to visit this website.
-If you choose to identify yourself by sending an e-mail containing personal information, we will use that information to respond to your message or to fulfill the stated purpose of the communication.
+You do not have to provide any personal information to visit this website or related subdomains.
+If you choose to identify yourself by sending us an email containing personal information or by filling out and submitting our forms, we will use that information to respond to your message or to fulfill the stated purpose of the communication.
 The FBI does not collect or use information for commercial marketing.

 We may share information you give us with contractors acting on our behalf or with another government agency if your inquiry relates to that agency.
 In other limited circumstances, such as responses to requests from Congress and private individuals, we may be required by law to disclose information you submit.
 If you provide comments in response to a request for public comments, we may make those comments as well as your identity available to the public in a publication or by posting them on our website.
 Where possible, we may give you more specific guidance at the point of collection regarding how your personal information may be used or disclosed.

 Electronically submitted information is maintained and destroyed according to the principles of the Federal Records Act and the regulations and records schedules of the National Archives and Records Administration and in some cases may be covered by the Privacy Act and subject to the Freedom of Information Act.
-A discussion of your rights under these laws can be found at http://www.pueblo.gsa.gov/cic_text/fed_prog/foia/foia.htm.
+A discussion of your rights under these laws can be found in the publication Your Right to Federal Records.

-Remember that e-mail is not necessarily secure against interception.
+Remember that Internet communications are not necessarily secure from interception.
 If your communication is sensitive or includes personal information, you may prefer to send it by postal mail instead.

 C. Children’s Online Privacy Protection Act (COPPA)

 The FBI is especially concerned about protecting children’s privacy.
 We hope parents and teachers are involved in children’s Internet explorations.
 It is particularly important for parents to guide their children when children are asked to provide personal information online.
-The FBI’s Fun and Games Page does not require children to reveal any information that could personally identify them.
-If a child chooses to provide personally identifying information to us through e-mail or otherwise, it will only be used to enable us to respond and will not be retained.
+The FBI Kids page and related pages/subdomains do not require children to reveal any information that could personally identify them.
+If a child chooses to provide personally identifying information to us through email or otherwise, it will only be used to enable us to respond and will not be retained.

 “Cookies” are small bits of text that are either used for the duration of a session (“session cookies”) or saved on a user’s hard drive in order to identify that user, or information about that user, the next time the user logs on to a website (“persistent cookies”).
 Certain pages on the FBI’s website and its subdomains use persistent cookies to provide streamlined navigation and for statistical analysis.
 We also use session cookies as part of a voluntary web customer satisfaction survey that will appear to a small percentage of our website visitors as they leave the FBI’s site.
 Session cookies are deleted from the FBI’s servers soon after your session ends and are not collected or saved.
 Our customer satisfaction survey uses a persistent cookie that is stored on your computer’s hard drive.
 This cookie ensures that we won’t invite you to take a customer satisfaction survey within 90 days of completing a survey.